Last updated on

 Understanding the Results

-The trace results are stored in three different JSON files for each process (identified by its PID):
+The trace results are stored in three different JSON files for each process (identified by its TASK_ID):

 • Includes detailed timing information for: